Some links in this post may be affiliate links

 The roots are highly toxic if ingested.
 If handled with bare hands, the sap may cause contact dermatitis.
 Therefore, always wear gloves when handling Painted-leaf Begonia.

-If you are looking to add this plant to your cllection, Begonia Rex are available online at Etsy.
+If you are looking to add this plant to your plant cllection, you may obtain Begonia Rex online on Amazon (Link to Amazon).

-Begonia Rex (Painted-leaf Begonia) prefers bright, indirect light with some direct sunshine, average warmth, humid conditions and moderately moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.
+Begonia Rex (Painted-leaf Begonia) thrives in bright, indirect light with 4-6 hours of direct sunshine, average warmth of 18-260C, above average humidity of 60-70% and moderately moist, rich, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.

-Begonia Rex grows best in bright light with a few hours of morning or evening sunshine away from hot direct sunshine to avoid scorching the leaves.
+Begonia Rex grows best in bright light with 4-6 hours of morning or late afternoon sunlight.
+Keep it away from hot midday sunshine to avoid scorching the leaves.

-Regularly turn the pot to ensure that the Painted-leaf Begonia gets light on all sides for uniform growth.
+Frequently turn the pot to ensure that the plant receives light on all sides for even growth and prevent legginess.

 Decrease watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.